[Private beta]{class="badge informative"}

 Learn how to create messages for specific channels in these sections: In-app messages - Email messages - Push notifications

-Your challenge is now fully configured with its structure, content, messaging, and target audience.
+Your challenge is now fully configured with its settings, structure, content, and messaging.
 To launch it, you must publish the challenge and its associated journey.

 Launching the challenge launch